veer-pratap-blox/tasks/29-april-omni-calc-parallelisation-FINAL-MERGED.md

 ## Merge Guidance

-Merge into Final Issue 2 if Issue 16 is about:
+Merge into Final Issue 2 if Source Issue 16 is about:

 ```text
 clone reduction